 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from state funds.
 This coverage is with a private insurance company and is handled by the North Carolina Department of Insurance.
 The North Carolina Community College System Office is charged a premium by the private insurance company.
 Coverage limit is \$5,000,000 per occurrence.
 The private insurance company pays 90% of each loss less a \$100,000 deductible.
-The College is protected for losses from employee dishonesty for employees paid from county and institutional funds.
-This coverage is with a private insurance company.
-Coverage limit is \$75,000 per occurrence.
+Employee dishonesty insurance for employees who are paid from non-state funds is purchased from a private insurance company with coverage of \$100,000 per occurrence with a \$500 deductible.